Interpower Power Cords and Cord Sets

 A jumper cord set works like a jumper power cord.
 The difference is a connection device on both ends of the cable instead of just the plug end.
 A jumper cord set includes an IEC 60320 plug connector and an IEC 60320 connector and transfers power from a primary piece of equipment to an accessory or peripheral piece of equipment.

 - Jumper cord sets are designed for specific applications.

 - They are used to “jump” power from unit to unit within one application.
 These cords are different in that they are able to plug into each other.
 Examples: computer monitor, computer CPU, computer printer.

 Choosing a Power Cord or Cord Set

-Selection of the appropriate power cord or cord set for each export market is an important step for equipment designers to ensure the product can be easily used by their North American and international customers.
+Selection of the appropriate power cord or cord set for each export market is an important step for equipment designers to ensure the product can be easily used by their global customers.
 Choosing a cord usually involves four steps:

 - Identify the correct plug for the country of export